Fighting Fleas Naturally

 Holistic Flea Prevention Attempt 3

 Okay, it is year three of my natural flea killing attempts.
 This year I decided that a prevention method that can’t wash off in the river would be most effective.
 I do add apple cider vinegar to their meals for flea deterrent, but it is not strong enough to fight the tall grass, swims, and dog parks we enjoy, so I need something more seeping out their pores to keep the bugs away.
 Luck have it my friend Kimberly Gauthier posted in her raw feeder’s Facebook group about adding garlic to her dog’s food to prevent fleas.
-Until a few years ago garlic has always been a no no for dogs.
-Now, holistic vets and experts say garlic is good for dogs if they are feed the right amount.
-So, when I found out that are garlic pills, pre-made, measured, and ready to serve that I can add to their dinner I had to try them.
-(DM me if you want the brand) It is more than half way through flea season and my dogs and house are flea free.
+Until a few years ago garlic has always been a no-no for dogs.
+Now, holistic vets and experts say garlic is good for dogs if they are fed the right amount.
+So, when I found out that are garlic pills, pre-made, measured, and ready to serve that I can add to their dinner I had to try them. (a link to the brand is below) It is more than halfway through flea season and my dogs and house is flea free.
 Victory is mine! (so far)

 Homemade Flea Baths

 As I researched chemical-free flea baths for my dogs and came across a suggestion of using DAWN dishwashing detergent.
 Although I am sure it is less toxic than traditional fleas dips, I am skeptical that anything blue is natural.
 So, I passed on that option.
 Next, I found vinegar.
 The idea of using it to bathe my dog’s was new to me.
 I looked into my options to find the most effective with the least possible effort required.
 Here is what I found:

 - Vinegar does not kill fleas, but does repel them

 - Both white vinegar and apple cider vinegar work

 - Vinegar can be added to the bathwater